-Is a unique radiant panel product that has a conductive material in the middle to create safe resistance heat between your floor joists.
-RetroHeat is stapled between the joists and then insulated from underneath to direct the heat upward through ceiling and floor above.
+Is a unique radiant heating panel product with a conductive material to create safe resistance heat between your floor joists.
+RetroHeat features a thin "film" heating element that is stapled between the joists and then insulated from underneath to direct the heat upward to efficiently heat the floor above.
 This product is ideal where existing floor coverings are already installed.

 The act of installing something after the primary area has already been constructed.
 RetroHeat, for example, is a product installed between floor joists to provide heat to the floor above without taking up the flooring.